 8) Explain how will you create a database in SQLite?

-In SQLite, a database can be created using CREATE TABLE query along with the definition of column, and data types for each of the columns.
+In SQLite, a database can be created using the CREATE TABLE query along with the definition of a column, and data types for each of the columns.

 CREATE TABLE database1.table1( Column_name datatype PRIMARY KEY(columns), Column_name datatype, );